jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/advanced-custom-fields-font-awesome/readme.txt

 2. Searchable list of all icons, including large live preview

 == Changelog ==

+= 4.1.1 =
+* Bugfix icon sets not saving properly when editing FontAwesome icon field

+= 4.1.0 =
+* Added support for Duotone Sharp icons

+= 4.0.9 =
+* Bugfix certain SVG icons that were previously before 4.0.8 update not outputting properly.
+* Bugfix certain custom icons that were previously selected before 4.0.8 update not outputting properly.
+* Bugfix resolve potential PHP warning in admin post edit screens when downgrading from FontAwesome 6 to 5 icon sets.

 = 4.0.8 =
 * Bugfix php warning when returning some custom icons as an object